Junto Nakatani: Who is boxing's new 'Monster'? Will he fight Naoya Inoue and other key questions

 The bill features two other world title fights, Kosei Tanaka vs Jonathan Rodriguez for the WBO super-flyweight championship and Riku Kano against Anthony Olascuaga for the WBO flyweight crown.

-The main event ringwalks aren't expected to take place until 12pm on Saturday.
+The main event ringwalks aren't expected to take place until after 12pm on Saturday.

 There are now four rival champions, all of them from Japan and Nakatani could be the best of all.
 He has the WBC belt at 118lbs, Yoshiki Takei has the WBO, Ryosuke Nishida the IBF and Takuma Inoue the WBA.